jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 CVs consist of **terms** and **semantic relationships,** described in term records.

-Controlled vocabularies stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes (ambiguous words --- both **homographs** and **synonyms/near-synonyms/quasi-synonyms).** At minimum, to avoid the IR pitfalls of natural languages CVs must:
+Controlled vocabularies stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes* (ambiguous words --- both **homographs** and **synonyms/near-synonyms/quasi-synonyms).** At minimum, to avoid the IR pitfalls of natural languages CVs must:

 - Clearly define the applicability of terms with **scope notes (SN)**
 - Connect synonyms, thereby increasing recall; this is often accomplished with **UF (use for), U (use)**
 - Disambiguate homographs, thereby increasing precision; this is often accomplished with a **gloss** AKA modifier AKA difference AKA qualifier term

+*Why so many polysemes in natural language?

+- Words inherited from different parent languages, e.g. Greek and Latin
+- Popular words versus jargon
+-

 ### Relationship between CVs and metadata